How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Discussion and Conclusion

 \section{Discussion and Conclusion}

 To achieve effective post-training, it is important to understand how it shapes LLMs internally.
 In this paper, we analyze its effect on LLM's internal mechanisms from four representative perspectives.
-We discover that post-training does not alter knowledge-storage locations and truthfulness directions significantly and adapts original knowledge representations while developing some new ones.
-However, post-training changes the refusal direction.
-We also find that the confidence difference brought by post-training cannot be attributed to entropy neurons, further works need to be done.
+We discover that post-training does not alter knowledge-storage locations and truthfulness directions significantly, and it adapts original knowledge representations while developing some new ones.
+In contrast, post-training changes the refusal direction, so refusal steering cannot be transferred forward.
+We also find that the confidence difference brought by post-training cannot be attributed to entropy neurons, which requires further investigation.

 Our findings could also benefit many real-world applications.
-As we have shown, general abilities such as factual knowledge and the internal belief of truthfulness are mostly developed during pre-training and remain unchanged in post-training.
-Although post-training develops new knowledge representations, the forward transfer remains valid.
-For fixing mistakes or outdated knowledge, this allows us to conveniently and effectively transfer knowledge editing developed on a \mOne model to its \mPost model.
-We can also transfer the hidden probe of truthfulness learned from \mOne or \mPost to each other, benefiting model steering.
-In contrast, some internal mechanisms are significantly modified by post-training, such as refusing harmful instructions.
-In these areas, a valuable application is to transfer the newly acquired capabilities from the \mPost model to the \mOne model, making it efficient for the \mOne model to obtain such ability~\citep{BaseLLMsRefuseToo}.
+As we have shown, general abilities such as factual knowledge and the internal belief of truthfulness are mostly developed during pre-training and remain unchanged in post-training, and the forward transfer remains valid.
+Therefore, for fixing model errors or updating knowledge, this finding allows us to conveniently and effectively transfer knowledge edits or truthfulness probes developed on a \mOne model to its \mPost model.
+On the other hand, for internal mechanisms corresponding to abilities developed during post-training, such as refusing harmful instructions, a promising future application is to transfer the newly acquired capabilities from the \mPost model to the \mOne model to induce such ability without training.

-Future works could further explore how post-training changes LLMs internally.
-Some other perspectives are worth studying, such as the core ability intended by and improved by post-training: the instruction-following ability.
-We leave it as a future work as we find properly defining instruction-following ability is tricky, and a suitable technique to interpret this ability and verify it on \mOne is also non-trivial.
-Also, future work could utilize the analysis to improve post-training's effectiveness and efficiency.
+Looking ahead, although we concentrated on four key perspectives, future work could extend our framework to more complex capabilities, such as reasoning and instruction-following.
+These areas present significant methodological challenges for existing interpretability tools.
+We find that properly defining the instruction-following ability is tricky, and a suitable technique to interpret this ability and verify it on \mOne is non-trivial.
+Moreover, future work could leverage our analysis to improve the post-training effectiveness and efficiency.